IBM/voicebot-on-whatsapp-using-watson-services/README.md

 6. Watson Assistant chatbot detects the intent and replies with response accordingly
 7. The Voicebot Application triggers the Twilio Programmable messaging service with the response message
 8. Twilio Programmable messaging service redirects the response message to WhatsApp
-10. User will be able to view the response message on Whatsapp
+10. User will be able to view the response message on WhatsApp

 <!--Optionally, update this section when the video is created-->
 # Watch the Video